Chevrolet Corvette (C8): Technology

-The C8 Corvette debuted with an 8-inch infotainment screen in a driver centric cockpit.
+The C8 Corvette debuted with an 8-inch infotainment screen in a driver-centric cockpit.
 It comes standard with Chevrolet's Infotainment 3 Plus system.
 Standard features include Bluetooth connectivity, 4G hotspot, and both Android Auto and Apple CarPlay.
 Higher trims are equipped with a 14-speaker Bose audio system and navigation options.
-Additional technology features include a performance data recorder package for 2LT and 3LT trim levels as well as a camera based rear view mirror.
-The 2020 Corvette was the first year Chevrolet introduced over the air updates to the Corvette line-up.
+Additional technology features include a Performance Data Recorder package for 2LT and 3LT trim levels as well as a camera based rear-view mirror.
+The 2020 Corvette was the first year Chevrolet introduced over-the-air updates to the Corvette lineup.
 This allows Chevrolet to send updates to the vehicle remotely.
 Chevrolet used this capability to resolve a front trunk recall for the 2020 Corvettes.

 Right-hand-drive (RHD)

-For the first time since the 1953 introduction of the Corvette (C1), the current generation Corvette is offered in right-hand-drive configuration for the Australian, Japanese, and UK markets.
+For the first time since the 1953 introduction of the Corvette (C1), the current generation Corvette is offered in right-hand-drive configuration for the Australian, New Zealand, Japanese, and UK markets.
 The Corvette (C8) is General Motors' only RHD vehicle to be assembled in the factory rather than converted from left-hand-drive.
-After the pre-sale announcement, 300 RHD Corvettes were sold within sixty hours: a record for the Corvette sales in Japan and three times the annual sales number for its left-hand-drive predecessor.
-The introduction of RHD Corvette for Australian market has been delayed to the middle of 2021 due to the reorganization of Holden Special Vehicles (HSV) into GMSV (General Motors Special Vehicles).
-Only 200 RHD Corvettes will be sold in Australia per year, and the price is set at $149,990 AUD with higher performance versions above $200,000 AUD.
+After the pre-sale announcement, 300 RHD Corvettes were sold within 60 hours: a record for Corvette sales in Japan and three times the annual sales number for its LHD predecessor.
+The introduction of the RHD Corvette to the Australian market was delayed to the middle of 2021 due to the reorganization of Holden Special Vehicles (HSV) into General Motors Specialty Vehicles (GMSV) which also brings GM vehicles into New Zealand.
+Only 200 RHD Corvettes will be sold in Australia per year, and the price is set at A$149,990 with higher performance versions above A$200,000.
+The first sales of the RHD C8 in New Zealand were 28 cars in 2022.

 Z06

-The performance version of the Corvette, the Z06, was unveiled on October 26, 2021.
-The Z06 entered production as a 2023 model year as a homologation vehicle.
+The Z06 is an LT6-powered version of the Corvette, unveiled on October 26, 2021; it entered production in 2022 as a homologation vehicle for the 2023 model year.

 Trim levels and options

 The Z06 has three trim levels adding various interior comfort and technology upgrades: 1LZ, 2LZ, and 3LZ.
-Additionally, the Z07 Performance Package can be applied to any trim that adds improved brakes, carbon fiber aerodynamic elements, suspension tuning, and performance tires.
+Additionally, the Z07 Performance Package can be applied to any trim, adding improved brakes, carbon fiber aerodynamic elements, suspension tuning, and performance tires.